 As the author of several acclaimed crime novels, what’s the secret to writing a good noir tale?

-You mostly write about characters you’ve created yourself, however you’ve also plotted stories about characters owned by DC and Marvel.
+You mostly write about characters you’ve created yourself, however, you’ve also writeen characters owned by DC and Marvel.
 What are the pros and cons of working with characters you don’t own?